djsmith17/MATLAB-Toolboxes/README.md

 Very useful script for sorting lists in natural way.
 See the link for what I mean.

 ## [speech_rand_noise](https://www.mathworks.com/matlabcentral/fileexchange/55701-speech-spectrum-shaped-noise)
 Script I used to generate the Speech-Shaped Noise (SSN) for experiments that required it.
+This is not used in the general execution of the scripts and only really needs to be run once.

 ## [speechres](https://caisq.github.io/)
-This is Audapter.
-Configured and portabale for all your speech perturbations needs
+This is Audapter, written and maintained by Shanqing Cai.
+The version and configuration included in this toolbox is precisely what I used in my thesis experiments.

 ## [swtest](https://www.mathworks.com/matlabcentral/fileexchange/13964-shapiro-wilk-and-shapiro-francia-normality-tests)
 Convenient script for running the Shapiro-Wilk Test

 ## [tight_subplot](https://www.mathworks.com/matlabcentral/fileexchange/27991-tight_subplot-nh-nw-gap-marg_h-marg_w)
 Very important script for removing the white space between subplots.
+Used in data visualization functions.

 ## [tts](https://www.mathworks.com/matlabcentral/fileexchange/18091-text-to-speech)
 Easy to use text-to-speech script